Parametricos/BCF.js/README.md

 ## Contribution
 There's a few ways to contribute to this project and improve it:
 1. Fork the project repository and make your first pull request
-2. Submit sample BCF and it's linked IFC files in the Examples folder
+2. Submit sample BCF and it's linked IFC files in the 'test-data' folder
 3. Test it and create Issues so that we can start working on them

 Please feel free to contact us about contributing at info@parametricos.com or send us a message on [Linkedin](https://www.linkedin.com/company/parametricos/), [Twitter](https://twitter.com/parametricoscom) & [Instagram](https://www.instagram.com/parametricoscompany/)